Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

   "server": ""
 }
 ```
-- The response from the first to non-TLS listener:
+- This the response from the first(From normal NetCat) or non-TLS listener:
 ```
 ❯ curl 'http://10.10.11.117/api/v1/fetch?endpoint=http%3A%2F%2F10.10.14.18%3A6001' -H 'accept: application/json'
 {"sig":"00000000000000000000000000000000000000000000000000000000000000","endpoint":"10.10.14.18:6001","note":"10.10.14.18"}
 ```
 - We can see the differences clearly.
 Also in my recent response multiple fields are missing (i.e. `server`, `ismalicious`)
-- My recent response is not in the database
+- As my recent response seemed weird I used the Endpoint-1 to check the signature and the response from the request shows that my recent response is not in the database
 ```
 ❯ curl 'http://10.10.11.117/api/v1/search/signature/?keyword=21d19d00021d21d21c42d43d0000007abc6200da92c2a1b69c0a56366cbe21&max_results=10' -H 'accept: application/json' | jq
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current